Tupelo, MS 38804

 There is no fee to enter the Natchez Trace Parkway.
 Visitors can enter the Parkway, free of charge, from dozens of county, state, and U.S. roads in Mississippi, Alabama, and Tennessee.
 Please refer to the Parkway Map for places to access the Parkway.
 Enjoy your visit!

 Mount Locust, at milepost 15.5, is the only remaining inn, or "stand" on the Parkway.
-This contact station is open and rangers are available from 9:00 am to 4:30 pm Fridays through Sundays to share information on the historic structure.
-The site is closed on Mondays through Thursdays and December 25.
+This contact station is open from 9:00 am to 4:30 pm Tuesdays through Sundays, and rangers are available to share information on the historic structure.
+The site is closed on Mondays and December 25.
 Mount Locust allows you to see what the "Kaintucks" may have experienced at the road side stands.

 The Natchez Trace Parkway Visitor Center is open Monday through Sunday from 8AM to 5PM.
 The visitor center and the comfort station are closed on December 25.

 The Meriwether Lewis Information Cabin is open seasonally.
 Call 1-800-305-7417 or 662-680-4027 for updated hours.

 The Parkway Information Cabin is open seasonally.
 Call 1-800-305-7417 or 662-680-4027 for updated hours.